Smertig/banana/docs/api/tg/methods/set_chat_permissions.rst

    ``callback`` is any callable object accepting ``expected<boolean_t>``.

    Use this method to set default chat permissions for all members.
-The bot must be an administrator in the group or a supergroup for this to work and must have the can_restrict_members admin rights.
+The bot must be an administrator in the group or a supergroup for this to work and must have the can_restrict_members administrator rights.
 Returns True on success.

 .. cpp:struct:: set_chat_permissions_args_t